Announcement Dates – 2015 Season:

 - 1-on-1 consultation sessions with the Pipeline development team

 - Airfare reimbursement (up to $250) to fly to LA and meet with execs

 - $500 cash

-- Direct circulation to companies in Script Pipeline’s industry network and a personalized circulation plan
+- Exposure to Script Pipeline’s industry network and a personalized circulation plan

 - 1-on-1 consultation sessions with a development executive

 Both the Grand Prize Winner and Runner-up receive ALL the finalist prizes listed below. . . .

 Finalists (8) - announced July 1st, 2015:

 - A seat to Script Pipeline’s Secret Door Pitchfest in August 2015 as a recognized contest finalist to pitch to 25-30 industry reps ($8,000)